rohanbatrain/MarkLang/README.md

 ![2](https://github.com/user-attachments/assets/50f79810-815f-4263-a4e0-a41f0b8017d5)

-MarkLang is a robust, production-ready CLI tool for translating Markdown blog posts (including frontmatter, tags, and categories) from one language to another.
+MarkLang is a robust, production-ready CLI tool for translating Hugo Markdown blog posts (including frontmatter, tags, and categories) from one language to another.
 It supports custom per-language dictionaries, Google Translate, and offline transliteration for technical terms and proper nouns.

 ## Features
 - **CLI-based**: Translate files with a single command.